 The right lower parts kit

-Look for this ramp/slope underneath your AR9 bolt.
+Look for this ramp/slope underneath your 9mm bolt.

 The right upper receiver

-Why not just convert an AR-15 to 9mm?
+Why not just convert an AR-15 lower to 9mm?

 Great question!
-At first glance, converting a rifle to 9mm might seem like the easier approach.
+At first glance, converting a rifle to 9mm might seem like an easy thing.
 All you need to do is buy a conversion block and 9mm barrel, slap in a magazine and pull the trigger, right?
 Wrong.
-Chances are, the rifle you're converting is set up for 5.56 or .223.
-A bolt carrier group change is required.
-You'll probably have to swap out your buffer.
-You'll also need to pick a reliable conversion block, and you'll need to make sure the block is compatible with your parts kit, bolt, upper and lower, and magazine of choice.
+Chances are, the AR-15 you're converting is set up for 5.56 or .223, so a 9mm bolt carrier group is required.
+You'll have to swap out your buffer and remove your gas block and tube.
+Lastly, you'll need to pick a reliable conversion block, and you'll need to make sure the block is compatible with your parts kit, new bolt, upper and lower, and 9mm magazine of choice.

-Trust us, building an AR9 is ultimately easier.
-Thanks to the AR9 80% lower, you can even build yours without going through an FFL, paying extra taxes, grabbing money orders for fees, waiting 10 days for your purchase, and so on.
+Trust us, building an AR9 is easier.
+Thanks to the 9mm 80% lower, you can even build yours without going through an FFL and paying extra taxes, dealing with fees and paperwork, waiting 10 days for your purchase, and so on.
 Plus, you're only buying the parts you want when you build, not some accessories or added money-grabbers at the gun store.